TylerBarney/startup/README.md

 ## Service deliverable

-➡️ The following is an example of the required information for the `Startup Service` deliverable

-For this deliverable I added backend endpoints that receives votes and returns the voting totals.
+For this deliverable I added backend endpoints that has login functionality and gets/adds items from the store

-- [x] **Node.js/Express HTTP service** - done!
+- [x] **Node.js/Express HTTP service**
-- [x] **Static middleware for frontend** - done!
+- [x] **Static middleware for frontend** - This will work for when we deploy to AWS
-- [ ] **Calls to third party endpoints** - I didn't have time to implement this. 😔
+- [x] **Calls to third party endpoints** - Calls an endpoint which checks if the email a user signs up with is a spam email
-- [x] **Backend service endpoints** - Placeholders for login that stores the current user on the server.
-Endpoints for voting.
+- [x] **Backend service endpoints** - Placeholders for login that stores the current users and placeholders for the current items in the shop
-- [x] **Frontend calls service endpoints** - I did this using the fetch function.
+- [x] **Frontend calls service endpoints** - Called the backendpoints using fetch